Attendance and Engagement

 Regular and appropriate attendance is a University requirement, as outlined in the Curricular Ordinances and Regulations.

 During registration, you sign up to the Student Contract.
 During the prescribed periods of study, students must attend regularly, punctually and in an orderly manner.
 Unauthorised absence may lead to formal warnings and can even result in you being excluded from the University.
-For Taught Students please see the University's 'Unsatisfactory Work, Attendance and Engagement Procedure’: www.leeds.ac.uk/secretariat/student_cases.html, and for Postgraduate Researchers see the ‘Unsatisfactory Academic Progress Procedure’.
+For Taught Students please see the University's 'Unsatisfactory Work, Attendance and Engagement Procedure’, available from the Student Cases webpage.
+For Postgraduate Researchers please see the ‘Unsatisfactory Academic Progress Procedure’.

 Exceptions to normal attendance monitoring